🎬 Video Generation¶

 -

-This paper proposes SwitchCraft, a training-free multi-event video generation framework that achieves clear temporal transitions and scene consistency without modifying model weights, via Event-Aligned Query Steering (EAQS) to align frame-level attention to corresponding event prompts, and Auto-Balance Strength Solver (ABSS) to adaptively balance guidance strength.
+SwitchCraft is a training-free multi-event video generation framework that achieves clear temporal transitions and scene consistency without modifying model weights.
+It introduces Event-Aligned Query Steering (EAQS) to align frame-level attention with corresponding event prompts and an Auto-Balance Strength Solver (ABSS) to adaptively balance guidance intensity.

 - SymphoMotion: Joint Control of Camera Motion and Object Dynamics for Coherent Video Generation